I Want A Divorce in Orlando – But What If We Have to Go To Divorce Court Orlando FL?

 Divorce in Florida: Uncontested or Contested?

 Every couple seeking a divorce in Florida will have to appear before a judge in divorce court Orlando FL at some point in the process.
-That includes divorces that are uncontested (in which the spouses agree on all terms of the separation) as well as contested (more appearances are necessary).
+That includes uncontested divorces (in which the spouses agree on all terms of the separation) as well as contested (more appearances are necessary).

-Even if you are able to file the paperwork yourself in a simplified divorce process, you and your spouse will still have to present yourselves in court for a hearing to finalize and affirm the marital dissolution agreement and settlement terms.
+Even if you can file the paperwork yourself in a simplified divorce process, you and your spouse will still have to present yourselves in court for a hearing to finalize and affirm the marital dissolution agreement and settlement terms.
 You can pursue a simplified divorce if:

 - You or your spouse have been a resident of Florida for at least six months;